fledge-iot/fledge/docs/OMF.rst

 - Basic Information
    - **Endpoint:** This is the type of OMF endpoint.
 In this case, choose Edge Data Store.
    - **Naming scheme:** Defines the naming scheme to be used when creating the PI points within the PI Server.
 See :ref:`Naming_Scheme`.
    - **Server hostname:** Normally the hostname or address of the OMF endpoint.
-For EDS, this must be *localhost*.
+For Edge Data Store, this must be *localhost*.
    - **Server port:** The port the Edge Data Store is listening on.
 Leave as 0 if you are using the default port.
    - **Data Source:** Defines which data is sent to the Edge Data Store.
 Choices are: readings or statistics (that is, Fledge's internal statistics).
    - **Static Data:** Data to include in every reading sent to PI.
 For example, you can use this to specify the location of the devices being monitored by the Fledge server.